 How General Education Works

-If you are starting to stress thinking of these additional class load, don’t worry; colleges build gen ed into the system.
+If you are starting to stress thinking of this additional class load, don’t worry; colleges build gen ed into the system.
 Let’s explore how this works with an example.
 But first some background on what credit hours are.

 Credit hours are the number of times a student meets in class per week.
-In a semesterly system (August-December and January-May), most classes are three credit hours, meaning students meet three times a week for 50 minutes per class period or two times a week for 75 minutes each.
+In a semesterly system (August–December and January–May), most classes are 3 credit hours, meaning students meet three times a week for 50 minutes per class period or two times a week for 75 minutes each.
 A full course load means you are a full-time student taking 16 credit hours that semester.

 Now the example.
 If you are getting your Bachelor of Science in public relations at Southern, you are required to complete 124 credit hours.
 Of those 124 credits, 45 have to be gen eds.
-As you can see, most of you classes will still be what your degree requires or recommends, but the other ⅓ will ensure you are educated in other fields as well.
+As you can see, most of you classes will still be what your degree requires or recommends, but the other third will ensure you are educated in other fields as well.
 These gen eds are divided into several sections: R. Spiritual Development, IN.
 Intellectual Development, and P. Physical Development.

 For more information on Southern's policies, majors, and classes offered, visit http://www.southern.edu/undergrad/academics/academic-majors.html.